Nasrulla10/AIML-Lab02/Readme.md

 7. Give a System Prompt for a chatbot to behave as an expert event planner
 8. Give a User Prompt asking for advice how to plan for an event you have to do, maybe your friends Birthday Party, or a Batch Outing
 9. Tryout a unique System prompt and User Prompt for a problem of your choice.
-10. Share screen shots and upload the prompts and responses for activities 7,8,9
+10. Share screen shots and upload the prompts and responses for the above activities

 ## Exercise 5.
 1. Create an account in https://huggingface.co